Semester in Hungary

 Learn more about direct-enroll transfer credits in academic services.

-AccommodationsYou will have the option to either stay in a dormitory of the Karoli Gaspar Reformed University with a Calvin roommate or do a home stay with a Hungarian family.
+AccommodationsYou will stay in a dormitory of the Karoli Gaspar Reformed University with a Calvin roommate.
 You will have many opportunities here to meet other students, both international and Hungarian.

 EligibilityYou must have achieved sophomore status with a grade point average of at least 2.5 to study in Hungary.
 Preference is given to juniors and seniors when there are more applicants than spots in the program.